timboudreau/docs/_dev/building.md

 </p>

 <p class="message warning">
-If you're on Linux and want the quickest possible start, check out <a href="/dev/building-with-docker.html">Building with Docker</a>.
+If you're on Linux and want the quickest possible start, check out <a href="{{ site.baseurl }}/dev/building-with-docker.html">Building with Docker</a>.
 Otherwise follow the guide below to set up the development environment on your computer.
 </p>

 ## Branches and Tags